-- Arthritis: The most common wear and tear condition is the Osteoarthritis of the hip.
-Other pathologies like Rheumatoid Arthritis or Hip Necrosis may aslo cause arthritic changes.
-Degeneration also occurs when the hip joint is immobilised or hypo mobilised after a fracture or surgery.
+- Arthritis of hip: The most common wear and tear condition is the Osteoarthritis of the hip.
+Rheumatoid Arthritis or Hip Necrosis may also cause arthritic changes.

-- Ankylosing Spondylitis: This is a genetic condition leading to inflammatory arthritis of the hip.
+- Ankylosing Spondylitis: a genetic condition leading to inflammatory arthritis of the hip.

-- Muscle Strains: Pain may arise from injury or inflammation of hip or groin muscles like psoas and harmstrings.
+- Muscle Strains: Injury or inflammation of hip or groin muscles

 - Tendinitis: Inflammation of tendons surrounding the joint.

-- Referred Pain: Problems related with herniated discs and Sciatica also causes a referred pain around the hip
+- Referred Pain: from herniated discs and Sciatica

-- Snapping Hip Syndrome: When the Ilio tibial band, deep hip flexor muscles, or labrum tears or snaps it causes a snapping sensation.
+- Snapping Hip Syndrome: from Ilio tibial band(ITB) , deep hip flexor muscles, or labrum tears

-- Overuse Syndrome: Overuse or trauma results in various conditions like tendonitis, muscle pull and bursitis.
-Irritation of nerve causes pain through the hip radiating down the leg.
+- Overuse Syndrome: Overuse or trauma results in various conditions like tendonitis, muscle pull and bursitis, commonly in runners.

 - Fracture: Fracture of the femur or acetabulum due to direct injury or osteoporosis